vctralcaraz/practice-for-week-08-http-basics-long-practice/documentation.md

 | productId  | 1                      |

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /products/:productId/reviews
 - Headers:
+  - Content-Type: application/x-www-form-urlencoded
-- Body:
+- Body: comment and star rating added

 Response components:
-- Status code:
+- Status code: 200
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: 302 redirect to the product detail page

 ### Ask for the edit review page for a product

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /reviews/:reviewId/edit
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: The edit page for the specific review.

 ### Submit an edit for an existing review

 After successful submission, user should be looking at the product detail page.

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /reviews/:reviewId
-- Headers:
+- Headers:  none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200
 - Headers:
-- Body:
+  - Content-Type: text/html
+- Body: 302 redirect to the product page that the specific review belongs to

 ### Submit a delete for an existing review

 After successful submission, user should be looking at the product detail page.

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /reviews/:reviewId/delete
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200
 - Headers:
-- Body:
+  - Content-Type: text/html
+- Body: 302 redirect to the product detail page where the review used to be

 ### Ask for all the products in a particular category by tag of the category

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /categories/:categoryName/products
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: full product page of the category name

 ### Ask for the best-selling product

 Look for clues in the HTML pages from the prior responses for what the route should be.

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /products/best-selling
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: best selling products page